649000/todo-rest-api/README.md

 |Endpoint secured via Cognito|Completed  |
 |Display results in JSON API| Completed
 | Deployed on AWS| Completed

+## Useful commands
+This project does not run locally, it requires CDK CLI to deploy it onto AWS.

+ * `mvn package`     compile and run tests
+ * `cdk ls`          list all stacks in the app
+ * `cdk synth`       emits the synthesized CloudFormation template
+ * `cdk deploy`      deploy this stack to default AWS account/region
+ * `cdk diff`        compare deployed stack with current state
+ * `cdk docs`        open CDK documentation

 ## Notes on the API Gateway
 The API gateway defined in this CDK project is using AWS REST API (not AWS HTTP API).